cupcakearmy/use-light-switch/README.md

 The first one is a css media query that gives us the actual user preference. with `window.matchMedia` we can get it inside of javascript and even listen on changes, which makes it reactive.

+Currently (06.01.2020) Safari, iOS, Firefox, Chrome & Android all support these features.
+Edge will as soon as it converts to chromium (15.01.2020) and IE of course is a lost cause.

 ## 🚀 Quickstart

 ```typescript